Moving Our Profession Forward: From Loneliness into Connection

 Dr. Kristine Theurer is a researcher who pioneered the use of standardized peer support and peer mentoring programs to address loneliness and social isolation in senior living.
 She is a published author of a number of research articles, the most recent of which The Need for a Social Revolution in Residential Care is the most downloaded article in the Journal of Aging Studies.
 Kristine has completed her PhD at the University of British Columbia, leads training workshops for staff working in health care in Canada and the US and presents regularly at international conferences.
 She has received numerous research awards including grants from the Michael Smith Foundation for Health Research and the Social Sciences and Humanities Research Council of Canada.
 She serves on the planning committee for the national conference on culture change in Canada, hosted by the Schlegel-University of Waterloo Research Institute for Aging.

 Not an MTABC member?
-Consider joining to take advantage of other benefits offered to members!
+Consider joining to take advantage of member price and other benefits offered to members!
 Not a music therapist?
 Join as a Friend member.
 Click here for membership information.

 For further information, please contact